Taking action on family medicine

 Supporting our members in family medicine

-• Issued a call for proposals on team-based care for areas with low patient attachment
+• Calls for proposals on team-based care for areas with low patient attachment

-• Announced plans to build or expand 17 community-based primary care clinics
+• Plans to build or expand 17 community-based primary care clinics

 • Expanded the Learn and Stay grant

-We are also working closely with our system partners including the Ministry of Health and Ontario Health at our established and collaborative tables and committees such as the Physician Leadership and Engagement Table (PLET) and Digital Health Advisory Table (DHAT) to influence and inform initiatives under PCAT.
+We continue to engage with Dr. Jane Philpott and the PCAT and are also working closely with our system partners, including the Ministry of Health and Ontario Health, at our established and collaborative tables and committees, such as the Physician Leadership and Engagement Table (PLET) and Digital Health Advisory Table (DHAT) to influence and inform initiatives under PCAT.

 Doctors at the core of team-based care

-1. Building and unlocking funds to support physicians in attaching more patients (i.e., core team)
+1. Building and unlocking funds to support physicians in attaching more patients (i.e., Patient Core Team)

-2. Modifying the FHT model with the objective of enabling physicians to direct resources to expand their capacity to attach patients with timely access to care
+2. Collaborating with existing team models to work towards the objective of enabling physicians to direct resources to expand their capacity to attach patients with timely access to care

-A core team can include nurses (RNs/RPNs), physician assistants (PAs) and/or practice support who directly support physicians by helping them with clinical and administrative tasks.
-With a core team, physicians can direct and use resources based on their practice needs and attachment goals and relieve some of the administrative burden they face.
+A patient core team can include nurses (RNs/RPNs), physician assistants (PAs) and/or practice support who directly support physicians by helping them with clinical and administrative tasks, and work to their optimal scope to provide comprehensive, longitudinal primary care to the patient.
+The entire team is focused on the objective of attaching patients with timely access to quality primary care.
+With a patient core team, physicians can direct and use resources based on their practice needs and attachment goals and relieve some of the administrative burden they face.

 The road ahead